 Q: What’s a good bounce rate?
 Higher or lower?

-A: When tracking the traffic to your website, you should be aware of your bounce rate, which is literally when a visitor lands on your website and bounces right off.
+When tracking the traffic to your website, you should be aware of your bounce rate, which is literally when a visitor lands on your website and bounces right off.

 Typically, you can expect a higher bounce rate if you are running a pay-per-click campaign, or if you are getting a lot of traffic through search engines.
 Why?
 Because you cannot control how people conduct a search and you certainly can’t know what people are looking for (not exactly anyway).
-This is why it’s so important to be very targeted with your blog post titles, title tags, tags, keywords, and description tags—it’s one thing to draw people in, it’s another to keep them there.
+This is why it’s so important to be very targeted with your blog post titles, title tags, tags, keywords, and description tags—it’s one thing to draw people in, it’s another to

 PLUS, you need to deliver what you advertise.
 If you have relevant content, you are less likely to experience a high number of bounces.
 I once worked with a client whose desired search term was “Spousal Support” (meaning the book offered tips to support your spouse in a healthy marriage).
 But as it turned out, people searching for that term were looking for divorce attorneys, not marriage support.
 Had we optimized the client’s site for that term, he would have experienced a high bounce rate.